linkedin/Liger-Kernel/README.md

 ## Contact

+- For public discussion, join [our discord channel](https://discord.gg/vNBDpjhb)
-- For collaboration, please send email to byhsu@linkedin.com
+- For formal collaboration, send an email to byhsu@linkedin.com

 ## Cite this work